 There are several ingredients to look for that can reduce bloating, parsley and peppermint are two good ones to start with.

 Matcha green tea, nettles, and spearmint are all good ingredients for healthy skin.
 Green tea is considered the powerhouse for acne.
 It contains multiple antioxidants for promoting skin health and is often used in topical skincare as well.
-Nettles has properties that purify the blood, which clears up the skin naturally.
+Nettle has properties that purify the blood, which clears up the skin naturally.
 Spearmint is anti-androgenic, which can prevent hormone imbalances that trigger breakouts.
+If you want the full list, then check out my acne tea guide.

 - Nettle Tea promotes healthy skin and kidney function.
 It has a muted flavor and I actually add a tsp of sea salt and drink every morning to help rehydrate and radiate.